manybabies/validator/README.md

 <details>
 <summary><strong>Step 8: Submit your network's configuration file</strong></summary>

-Please email the developer, Francis Yuen (francis.yuen@psych.ubc.ca), your network's configuration.
+Please email the developer, Francis Yuen (francis.yuen@psych.ubc.ca), your network's configuration and, if you chose to include a logo, the file that you uploaded to the validator.
 Once the configuration has been added, it will be available for selection in the validator.

-> Note: Emailing the dev is the current workflow to minimize individual network's need to interface with Git or R.
+> Note: Emailing the dev is the current workflow to minimize individual network's need to interface with Git or R. Planned updates will aim to streamline this.

 </details>